AccelAes: Accelerating Diffusion Transformers for Training-Free Aesthetic-Enhanced Image Generation: Appendix

 \paragraph{Aesthetic Spatial Non-uniformity.} Fig.~\ref{fig:6} shows cross-attention maps induced by aesthetic descriptors, the resulting AesMask, selected regions, and SD3 outputs.
 The attention is spatially concentrated on perceptually decisive structures (e.g., faces and high-frequency details) rather than uniform.
 Thresholding these responses yields a compact mask that suppresses low-impact background regions.
 AccelAes uses AesMask to reallocate both computation and CFG toward masked tokens, and the annotated IR gains indicate a consistent preference improvement under identical prompts and sampling settings.

 \paragraph{Qualitative Comparison across Acceleration Methods.} Fig.~\ref{fig:7} compares AccelAes with representative baselines under identical prompts and reports the corresponding speedups.
 Uniform skipping at higher aggressiveness often blurs fine textures or introduces local artifacts, whereas AccelAes better preserves perceptually decisive details while achieving the largest acceleration in the shown setting.
 This qualitative evidence is consistent with the quantitative results.
+Taken together, the metric comparisons, human preference study, ablations, and visual evidence indicate that AccelAes improves the practical speed--quality frontier across diverse prompt and backbone conditions by protecting aesthetics-relevant regions rather than uniformly reducing computation. \arxivonly{More qualitative examples and hyperparameter sensitivity visualizations are included in Appendix Figs.~\ref{fig:lumina}--\ref{fig:ratio}.}